Skip to content

 0

-I want to add or remove IPv4 or IPv6 address prefixes to my existing AWS Direct Connect public virtual interface (VIF).
+I want to add IPv4 or IPv6 address prefixes to or remove them from my AWS Direct Connect public virtual interface.

 Resolution